JW00A/AI-Simulated-Lawyer-Course-Project/README.md

 This project was inspired by Elements of AI courses: https://www.elementsofai.com/

 AI support was used while writing this readme file, and what partially inspired this project, in the first place, too(what is an implementation of ChatGPT in Microsoft ChatBot/Search): https://copilot.microsoft.com/

+GPT4All was used in newest versions of prototype: https://github.com/nomic-ai/gpt4all

+The Meta-Llama-3-8B-Instruct-IQ4_NL.gguf model from the Hugging Face Model Hub was used also: https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF.